 He enters an anteroom, empty except for a table laden with cold cuts, bread, muffins, juices and brownies.
-A stainless steel coffee server sits steaming, surrounded by unbroken pyramids of cups and saucers that imply Eddie is the first to arrive.
+A stainless steel coffee server sits steaming, an unbroken pyramid of cups and saucers beside it, implying Eddie is the first to arrive.

 The young one is slender and tall – over six foot easily.
 His companion is grayer, with eyes that lock on to the few personalities in the room, picking out charisma like a black light on phosphorescent paint.
 Sandwich was right, Eddie thinks: they are both casual, although the sweaters they wear, embroidered coats-of-arms of crossed golf clubs and blossoming trees, look as expensive as any suit.
 The young one speaks first.